loader image

 Mobile Application Testing: What is it & Why it matters

-As the term suggests, Mobile application testing is a process used to evaluate the consistency, usability, and functioning of application software created for portable mobile devices.
+Mobile application testing is used to evaluate the consistency, usability, and functioning of application software created for mobile devices.

-Mobile apps have become essential for businesses to reach and engage with customers.
-As per the statistics, around 80% of customers delete apps that don’t meet expectations, 50% uninstall apps that take up too much space on their device, and 48% abandon apps that are slow, it’s clear why digital experience testing for mobile apps is essential.
+Apps are important for businesses to reach and get business done with customers.
+As per the statistics, almost 80% of the customers delete mobile apps that don’t meet their expectations, 50% uninstall apps that consume more memory on their device, and 48% abandon apps that are very slow.
+So software testing of mobile apps becomes very important to ensure that they satisfy customer requirements as expected.

-This makes the testing even more crucial to ensure the success of these mobile apps.
-Typically, There are different types of mobile apps that require different testing strategies to ensure their quality and performance.
+There are different types of mobile apps.
+They require different testing strategies to ensure their quality and performance.

 Types of Mobile Apps

 Different types of mobile apps include native apps, hybrid apps, and progressive web apps.
-Native apps are developed for specific platforms and require functional, performance, and compatibility testing.
+Native apps are developed for specific platforms.
+They require functional, performance, and compatibility testing.
 Progressive web apps are developed using web technologies and require compatibility testing across different browsers, devices, and operating systems.

 But first, let’s take a glance and try to understand the overall process of Mobile Application development and the steps that are involved in the development cycle.